stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 ---
 layout: post
-title: Notes on modular tensor category
+title: Notes on modular tensor category (1)
-date: 2020-08-28
+date: 2020-12-17
 lang: en-US
 math: true
-description: TODO
-published: false
+description: Category theory formalizes many mathematical structures, especially the mapping between objects.
+A modular tensor category is a category with some extra structures, and is an excellent tool to describe some physical concepts, especially the topological orders.
 ---

 $$